-NUSRAT CHOUDHURY is a Staff Attorney in the American Civil Liberties Union's (ACLU) Racial Justice Program.
+NUSRAT CHOUDHURY is the deputy director of the American Civil Liberties Union's (ACLU) Racial Justice Program.
 Previously, Nusrat was a Staff Attorney with the ACLU's National Security Program where she pursued litigation challenging national security policies that violate civil rights and civil liberties.

 Nusrat was born in Chicago in 1976 to immigrants from Bangladesh.
 Her parents are now naturalized US citizens and reside in Northbrook, Illinois.

 Nusrat completed her MPA in International Development at the Woodrow Wilson School of Public and International Affairs at Princeton University and her JD at Yale Law School.
 She graduated from Columbia University with a BA summa cum laude in history and election to Phi Beta Kappa.
 She has published in the Yale Journal of Law and Feminism and the Columbia Journal of Gender and Law.